 Intermedia: Documentation of 5 to 10 projects.
 Applicants should include a brief description of each work, illustrated with embedded still images and supplemented by links to online media.
 The precise number of images varies according to the nature of the work; contact the School of Art & Art History with questions.

-Painting and Drawing: Eight images in the primary studio art discipline and two in a second discipline.
+Painting and Drawing: Eight images in the primary studio art medium (either painting or drawing) and two in a second medium.

-Photography: Twenty images in photography and two or three images in a second discipline.
+Photography: Twenty images in photography and two or three images in a second medium.

 Printmaking: Ten to twenty images.

-Sculpture: Twenty images in sculpture, including details, and two or three images in a second discipline.
+Sculpture: Twenty images in sculpture, including details, and two or three images in a second medium.